Men’s crochet hat pattern

 Can I adjust the size?

-Can I sell the finished hats I make?
+Can I sell finished hats made from this pattern?

 Let’s connect!